Lipid Panel Reference Tool

 Beyond the Basic Panel

-• Apolipoprotein B (apoB) — counts atherogenic lipoprotein particles directly.
-Increasingly regarded as superior to LDL-C in metabolic syndrome, diabetes, and mixed dyslipidaemia.
+• Apolipoprotein B (apoB) — counts non-HDL lipoprotein particles directly.
+Often discussed in metabolic syndrome, diabetes, and mixed dyslipidaemia where LDL cholesterol and LDL particle number can diverge.

-• Lipoprotein(a), or Lp(a) — a genetically determined LDL-like particle with thrombogenic properties.
-Independent cardiovascular risk factor.
-Typically measured once in a lifetime.
+• Lipoprotein(a), or Lp(a) — a genetically determined LDL-like particle.
+Educational references describe it as informative in selected contexts and typically measured once in a lifetime.

-• Lipoprotein subfractions (LDL particle number, size) — research tools rather than first-line clinical tests, but useful in specific contexts.
+• Lipoprotein subfractions (LDL particle number, size) — research-oriented measurements that are sometimes discussed in specific contexts.

-• Coronary artery calcium (CAC) score — a CT-based imaging test that directly visualises atherosclerotic burden; helpful when risk-based treatment decisions are unclear.
+• Coronary artery calcium (CAC) score — a CT-based imaging test discussed in educational references about atherosclerotic burden, ordered and interpreted by clinicians.

 Fasting vs Non-Fasting

-Both the 2016 EAS/EFLM consensus and the 2019 ESC/EAS guidelines endorse non-fasting lipid panels for most routine assessment.
+Both the 2016 EAS/EFLM consensus and the 2019 ESC/EAS guidelines describe non-fasting lipid panels as suitable for most routine assessment.
 HDL, Total, and Non-HDL change minimally after a meal; triglycerides rise modestly.
-Fasting is still typically preferred when the specific question is triglyceride evaluation (e.g., assessing pancreatitis risk), when using Friedewald's LDL calculation, or when following an established monitoring protocol.
-Always follow your lab's specific instructions.
+Fasting may still be requested when the specific focus is triglyceride evaluation, when using Friedewald's LDL calculation, or when following an established monitoring protocol.
+Always follow your lab's specific instructions and discuss any questions with your healthcare provider.

 What This Tool Doesn't Do